This error usually happens in the following situations:

 Check that Intel VT-x, AMD-V and/or SVM is enabled in your computer BIOS - please refer to your computer manufacturer user guide to find how to access the BIOS.

-If you are using a computer with Windows 10 pre-installed, you may not be able to access the BIOS at start-up.
-In this case, just follow the instructions from this article: How to enable Virtualization (VT) on Windows 10
+If you are using a computer with Windows pre-installed, you may not be able to access the BIOS at start-up.
+In this case, just follow the instructions from these articles:

 Hyper-V (Windows Professional/Enterprise)